hannesdelbeke/unimenu/README.md

 3ds Max
 - native PySide2

+Marmoset
+- doesn't support menu extension, so we create a window with buttons instead
+- run a script on startup with command line arguments: "toolbag.exe" "script-path" (not tested yet)

 ## Supports
 openmenu was tested in the following versions, and might work in other versions.
 - Unreal 5.0.2